futureworkz/rails-test-8/README.md

 ## Requirements
 This app will display a list of shoes.
-Shoes is displayed via AJAX
+Shoes is displayed via AJAX.
 Using http://materializecss.com/

 ## Rules